aahana-khajanchi/AdavancedDataScience-1/Assignment2/README.md

 ### INFO
 1. Language used : Python
 2. Process Followed : Data Ingestion, Data Wrangling, Data Cleansing, Exploratory Data Analysis
-3. Tools used :  Jupyter Notebook, boto 3, boto, Amazon S3 bucket
+3. Tools used :  Jupyter Notebook

 ### The library list
 The library requirement list is written in the requirements.txt file for easy execution